What does a Demand Generation Manager do?

 - Cons:

-- Constant need to stay updated with trends
+- Constant change.
+You must stay updated with the latest marketing trends and tools.

 What is the job outlook for a Demand Generation Manager?